Skip to main content

 Electrical websites for ServiceM8 that stop handoff leaks

-We're busy enough that leads are coming in, but we're dropping the ball somewhere between the website and the phone call.
+We're busy enough that requests are coming in, but we're dropping the ball somewhere between the website and the phone call.
 I know we're losing jobs to guys who just called back faster.
 When the emergency service call hits a slow website handoff, revenue leaks fast.
 This setup qualifies the request before it reaches ServiceM8 so the first response starts with usable context instead of guesswork.

 Open page